Chrismarsh/pyCHM/docs/index.rst

 This Python package provides python tooling for working with the `Canadian Hydrological Model (CHM) <https://chm.readthedocs.io/en/dev/>`_.

+It is built on top of Uxarray, xarray, and ESMF.
+It principally covers regridding the unstructured mesh to structured, such as zarr, netcdf, and GeoTiff.

+These are provided via an xarray accessor (`Dataset.chm.*`) and CLI tools.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: